 Professor Dr. Hans Hirth is the head of the Chair of Finance and Investment.
 He is responsible for the module and the associated examinations.

-If you have any questions regarding the content of the event, please contact the teaching and research assistants.
+If you have any questions regarding the content of the event, please contact the teaching and research assistant.

 Corporate Finance and Investment Controlling is a compulsory elective module for the following study programs:

 The module can be included in all degree programs, e.g. as an elective or additional module.
 It is not subject to any restrictions or prerequisites.